-In a recent survey, we asked members what needs to happen, they told us they wanted:
+In a survey, we asked our members what needs to happen, they told us they wanted:

-We want to partner with employers and identify opportunities for people with Down’s syndrome.
-We know the economic outlook is even more challenging now but people with Down’s syndrome can’t be put to the back of the queue.
+We want to partner with employers across Scotland and identify great opportunities for people with Down’s syndrome.
+We know the economic outlook is challenging for many businesses right now, but people with Down’s syndrome should not be overlooked.

-Please #TakeAStepForward with us and join our campaign to create more employment opportunities for people with Down’s syndrome living in Scotland.
+Please join our Movement For Change and #TakeAStepForward with us to create more employment opportunities for people with Down’s syndrome living in Scotland.

-Get in touch at takeastepforward.org.uk to discuss how you can get involved.
+Get in touch at firstname.lastname@example.org to discuss how you can get involved.